lennyvarghese/ANLtdt/README.md

 * Supports up to 8,384,200 samples (1-channel mode) with up to ~3000 events.

-Peak DSP cycle usage at 48 kHz with buffers being accessed is approximately 85%.
+The peak DSP cycle usage at 48 kHz is ~85% when memory buffers are being accessed.

 Example usage
 --------------